ctoruno/LAC-Reports/Outputs/Brazil/Method/Brazil_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Fifty-four percent (54%) of the interviews took place in the Southeast, followed by 21% in the Northeast, 15% in the South, 7% in the North, and 3% in the Midwest
+Fifty-four percent (54%) of the interviews took place in the Southeast, followed by 21% in the Northeast, 15% in the South, 7% in the North, and 3% in the Midwest.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Fourteen percent (14%) of respondents resided in rural areas and municipalities, while 86% of respondents resided in metro areas or cities.